ScriptsRoblox29/Horrifc-housing/README.md

 Rayfield:Notify({
-     Title = "I recommend leaving videos, comments etc as private or only people with a link can enter, This makes the devs not censor and the script last longer.", Content = "!!",
+     Title = "Important",
-     Duration = 15,
+     Content = "I recommend leaving videos, comments etc as private or only people with a link can enter, This makes the devs not censor and the script last longer", Duration = 15,
      Image = 4483362458,
   })